llvm/llvm-project/llvm/docs/XRay.rst

 ``XXXXXX`` part is randomly generated.

-These options can be controlled through the ``XRAY_OPTIONS`` environment variable, where we list down the options and their defaults below.
+These options can be controlled through the ``XRAY_OPTIONS`` environment variable during program run-time, where we list down the options and their defaults below.

 +-------------------+-----------------+---------------+------------------------+
 | Option            | Type            | Default       | Description            |